Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 ### date 5/29/24

 added a page flip system for sidebar, added a few more rows to the sidebar, fixed bug with bloon spawning, tmrw will likely work on round mechanics.

+### date 5/30/24

+added rounds up to round 10, got zebra bloons working, got a model for adding bloons of higher hierachy.
+Tomorrow likely will add up to round 20-ish